mlr-org/mlr3benchmark/README.md

 not significantly better than the baseline, so we will recommend xgboost for now.

-The analysis is complete!
+The analysis is complete\!

 ## Roadmap

 **mlr3benchmark** is in its early stages and the interface is still maturing, near-future updates will include:

   - Extending `BenchmarkAggr` to non-independent tasks
   - Extending `BenchmarkAggr` to single tasks
   - Adding `BenchmarkScore` for non-aggregated measures, e.g. observation-level scores
   - Bayesian methods for analysis

 ## Bugs, Questions, Feedback